jevgenik/manuals/source/files/software/linux/services.rst

 Linux Services
 ==============

+The ``/sbin/init`` program (also called init) coordinates the rest of the boot process and configures the environment for the user.
+When the init command starts, it becomes the parent or grandparent of all of the processes that start up automatically on the system.

 Systemd is a replacement for init.
 It is intended to provide a better framework for expressing services' dependencies, allowing for faster boot times through parallelization.
 It replaces the init system inherited from UNIX System V and Berkeley Software Distribution (BSD)